-Memory foam has been around for 50 years and was originally invented by NASA and used for the comfort and safety of astronauts.
+This type of foam has been around for 50 years and was originally invented by NASA and used for the comfort and safety of astronauts.
 It became popular when Tempurpedic released its memory foam mattress.
 It has certainly come a long way and can now be found in sofas, mattresses and car seats.
-Memory foam is quite durable and has a high enough density to provide good support.
+It is quite durable and has a high enough density to provide good support.
 And it generally has a longer lifespan than most spring mattresses.

-Memory foam comes in three main types: original memory foam, open cell foam and gel-infused foam.
+Memory foam comes in three main types: original, open cell foam and gel-infused foam.
 Each of these has its own advantages and disadvantages, so let’s take a quick look.

 Open cell memory foam is your basic memory foam with a different internal structure.
-Open cell memory foam allows for a better movement of air inside the mattress, allowing it to better transfer heat away from your body as you’re sleeping.
+It’s open cell allows for a better movement of air inside the mattress, allowing it to better transfer heat away from your body as you’re sleeping.

-‘Gel’ or ‘gel-infused’ memory foam, is memory foam that has an additional chemically cooling gel infused into it or has noticeable gel beads interspersed throughout.
+‘Gel’ or ‘gel-infused’ memory foam has an additional chemically cooling gel infused into it or has noticeable gel beads interspersed throughout.
 This attempts to regulate your temperature as you sleep by absorbing and gradually releasing heat.

-One of the main features of memory foam is uses body heat and body pressure to form to conform to your exact shape.
+One of the main features is that it uses body heat and body pressure to form to conform to your exact shape.
 Body heat actually softens the memory foam, making it more viscous and surround the impression.
 When the impression is removed the foam is elastic and goes back to its original shape.

-This conforming, warming quality makes a more for a comfortable sleep as memory foam conforms perfectly supporting the natural alignment of your body.
+This conforming, warming quality makes a more for a comfortable sleep as it conforms perfectly supporting the natural alignment of your body.
 Sleeping on memory foam supports the natural curve of your spine promoting proper lumbar support.

 Pain Point Relief

-Another positive benefit of memory foam is that it is also helpful in relieving the pain on pressure points, such a hips and shoulders.
+Another positive benefit is that it is also helpful in relieving the pain on pressure points, such a hips and shoulders.
 If you have arthritis or joint pain, then a memory foam topper might be just able to help.
 The memory foam with cushion and reduce the impact.